How To Launch a SaaS Product [Checklist Included]

 To determine which discount strategy will work best for your product, you should conduct market research to see what other SaaS companies are doing.
 For example, you might find that most of your competitors offer some sort of discount on the first month.
 Or you could see that they only offer discounts to customers who purchase a certain number of seats.
 Once you know how others discount their products, you can determine how to structure your discount strategy.

 When you offer discounts at launch, communicate the value of what is being offered and when it will end.
 This creates urgency in customers' minds about their need for your product.
+You can also consider incentivizing and rewarding early adopters with tools like Shoutout and create an incentive program that encourages your customers to spread the word about your product.

 11. Share the product roadmap